CPF at 55 Singapore 2026: Withdrawal and CPF LIFE Payouts

 2. Your Retirement Account is created

-Your RA is funded from SA first, then OA fills any remaining gap, up to the Full Retirement Sum (FRS).
+Your RA is funded by a defined waterfall: SA empties first into RA, then OA tops up any remaining gap up to the Full Retirement Sum (FRS).
 For the 2026 cohort (turning 55 in 2026), FRS = S$220,400.

 3. You can make a lump-sum withdrawal